+In terms of linkages, There are attractive routes in and out for pedestrians and cyclists.
+The existing street pattern does not encourage pedestrian movement around and through the wider urban blocks.
+The Masterplan proposed new connections through the urban blocks to encourage and support pedestrian movement, whether direct commuter movement, or the more casual strolling, shopping, or exploring.
 A Scenario Testing & Development Design Report, prepared by Space Syntax, on existing pedestrian movement patterns and pedestrian numbers, underlines the inhibiting and impermeable nature of the existing Masterplan site in its current format for pedestrian movement.
 This has informed the design process.
-The site is in line with Objective CCUVO19 - Linking Office and Culture Clusters to the Retail Core through providing enhanced pedestrian amenities in Dublin's City Centre, as the Scenario Testing & Development Design Report concludes: -
+The site is in line with Objective CCUVO19 through providing enhanced pedestrian amenities in Dublin's City Centre, as the Scenario Testing & Development Design Report concludes: